Getting Started

 On some Ubuntu setups we’ve observed the situations when everything is configured properly so that:

-statesensor lidar packets traffic is seen on the expected machine and can be recorded with
+- sensor lidar packets traffic is seen on the expected machine and can be recorded with - tcpdump -wcommand to a pcap file (or- Wiresharktools)

 ouster.client.core.ClientTimeout: No packets received within 1.0s